Sherman Thacher – Photo Credit: Libbie Agran

 1992: Sherman started working at a brewery in the San Jose area after graduating from college.

 1993: Sherman and a fellow employee, Jeff Alexander (who had worked a couple of harvests) suggests that they make wine together.
 They purchase one ton of Zinfandel grapes from the Congress Springs Vineyard first planted in 1910 in the Santa Cruz Mountains.
 They make their first vintage at the Congress Springs Winery and share it with friends.
-Did you rent space at Congress Springs Winery in 1993.
+He also rented space at Congress Springs Winery in 1993.
 (Note – This winery changed ownership several times becoming Mariani and currently Savannah – Channel.)

 1994: Sherman continues to work at the brewery.
 At harvest time, Sherman and Jeff produce their second vintage of Zinfandel wine.
 Sherman learns winemaking through his personal experience.
 He is mentored by winemaker Tony Craig who worked at David Bruce.